The Ultimate 2025 Havasu Falls Hike Trail Guide - Backpacking Trail Details, Camping, Permits, Weather, Photography, and More

 Note: Arizona does not observe Daylight Savings Time, so make sure you adjust for your specific timezone appropriately.

-In 2024, the Havasupai Tribe has introduced a presale reservation system for the first time.
-The new presale registration period opens at 8 am Arizona time on January 5, 2024 and runs through 5 pm Arizona time on January 18, 2024.
-During this period, tourists will have an opportunity to purchase a limited number of reservations before the public on-sale opening day of February 1, 2024.
+In 2025, the Havasupai Tribe is continuing the presale reservation system first instituted last year.
+The presale registration period opens at 8 am Arizona time on December 16, 2024 and runs through 5 pm Arizona time on January 3, 2025.
+During this period, tourists will have an opportunity to purchase a limited number of reservations before the public on-sale opening day of February 1, 2025.

-During the presale, tourists can register to purchase a 2024 reservation for the campground and/or lodge on 3 desired start dates, as well as a designated month if the desired reservation start dates are not available.
-The presale selection requires a non-refundable fee of $15 per permit, and reservations are not guaranteed.
+During the presale, tourists can register to purchase a 2025 reservation for the campground and/or lodge on 3 desired start dates.
+The presale requires a non-refundable fee of $20 per person per permit, and reservations are not guaranteed.

 How to Apply